frankiearzu/DSMTools/DSM Forward Programming/Black_White_128x64/readme.md

 8. Radiomaster Pocket w 4-in-1: yes

-# Introduction  (v0.56 Black & White  Small Radios)
+# Introduction  (v0.57 Black & White  Small Radios)

-!!!!!NEW!!!!!!: Finally was able to create the Plane Setup for Smaller Radios There is still significant memory limitations in some of this radios, so the Setup and FP was split in two files.
+IMPORTANT: v0.57 is a workaround to problem on EdgeTX 2.10.x where LUA scripts writting to the /LOGS folder on some ocations can corrupt the /LOGS directiry  (you will see filenames with weird naming and garbage).
-The file 'DSM FwdPrg_56_STUP.lua' is the new one to create the planes setup that works together with 'DSM FwdPrg_56_MIN.lua'
+This version has writting to the logs turned OFF.
+Besides that is the same as 0.57

 # How to Use it

 Step #1: Make sure that the /MODELS/DSMDATA folder exist.

-Step #2: Run the "DSM FwdPrg_56_STUP" first to setup the plane wing, tail and channels to use for each surface.
+Step #2: Run the "DSM FwdPrg_57_STUP" first to setup the plane wing, tail and channels to use for each surface.
 At the end it will ask you to "save" the configuration.
 That saves a file in the /MODELS/DSMDATA folder.

 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/be03ad40-3e2f-45e1-8f50-d231c3931169)
 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/5010a361-1234-4c83-97b2-2eb6ae0d1061)